Government Information Day

-The Indiana State Library is proud to announce the date for the next Government Information Day!
-GID18 is a government information themed 1-day conference that will occur Thursday May 24, 2018 at the Indiana State Library.
-Librarians and anyone else interested in government information is encouraged to attend.
+The Indiana State Library is pleased to announce the date for the next Government Information Day!
+GID18 is a government information themed 1-day conference that will occur Thursday May 24, 2018 at the Indiana State Library on the State Government Campus in Indianapolis.
+Librarians and anyone else interested in government information are encouraged to attend.
 The conference will include several guest speakers presenting on national and state government information topics.
 Please be on the lookout for upcoming information providing a more detailed schedule of events.

 Call for volunteers!
 If anyone is interested in participating and volunteering at Government Information Day 2018, please contact Brent Abercrombie, firstname.lastname@example.org.
 Any and all assistance would be greatly appreciated.

 GID15 E-Access: The Changing Face of Government Information

 Librarians & information professionals provide the crucial link between information and the communities we serve as well as a vital role in acquisition, organization, dissemination, and preservation of information, particularly government information.
 At Government Information Day 2015, our theme is E-Access: The Changing Face of Government Information.
 Join us for a free, one-day conference for librarians, information professionals, and the public to learn about online services and discuss the transformation of government information from the print to the digital age.